antaldaniel/danielantal.eu/content/english/post/2020-04-15-comparing-social-distancing/index.md

 summary = "Based on the locational data of various smartphones and application data, we know that people spend 10-15% more time at home since January, and 40-50% less in their workplaces.
 Similar data is available for other locations."

 # Featured image
-# To use, add an image named `featured.jpg/png` to your project's folder.
 [image]
   # Caption (optional)
   caption = "Staying home or going to work?
 Visualization by Daniel Antal"